bconskri/cpp-transport-catalogue/Google_tests/lib/docs/gmock_cook_book.md

 that, a bug will likely break only one or two tests instead of dozens (which case would you rather debug?).
-If you are also in the habit of giving tests descriptive names that tell what they verify, you can often easily guess what's wrong just from the test log itself.
+If you are also in the habit of giving tests descriptive names that tell what they verify, you can often easily guess what's wrong just from the test input itself.

 So use `ON_CALL` by default, and only use `EXPECT_CALL` when you actually intend to verify that the call is made.
 For example, you may have a bunch of `ON_CALL`s